 I Thessalonians 2:7b-9

 Words come to life within a person.
-Who we are speaks more clearly than what we say.
+As the old saying goes, who we are speaks louder than what we say.
 It is easy to speak in pious language but usually our listeners carry away no long term convictions.
+Yet, being in contact with another whose presence reveals an inner spirituality which meets our own desire can be truly inspiring.
+In one of his reflections, Thomas Merton describes a person who is centered in God as a window whose glass is invisible when the Light shines through.
+As people of integrity and faith, we need not hide behind safe words.
 Our media is so filled with words that bend the facts and political figures who “misspeak” that society has become numbed for lack of truth.
-Yet, there really is no such thing as alternate truth.
-It is either true or it isn’t.
-As people of integrity, we are expected not only to share the truth of the gospel but also to share it in our very selves.
+As Paul wrote, we are called not only to share the truth of the gospel but also to share it in our very selves.

 May I speak the truth in love.